aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 Now we will understand how JWT is used.

 First, the user log in with credentials.
 If the credentials match, JWT is generated.
 The user can then use the JWT to perform authorized-only operations (e.g. adding a contact to an user's contact list).
+So we need an endpoint to perform just that.

 First, let's create the login controller that generates JWT tokens: